bids-standard/bids-matlab/CONTRIBUTING.md

 ### Specific comments on a pull request

-The proposed changes to the text of the specification can be seen in the "Files changed" tab.
+The proposed changes to the software can be seen in the "Files changed" tab.
 Proposed additions are displayed on a green background with a `+` before each added line.